-Actively managing knowledge and using a knowledge management system like Bit can help organizations increase their chances of success.
+Actively managing knowledge and using a knowledge management tool like Bit can help organizations increase their chances of success.
 Bit helps preserve key knowledge, facilitating better decision-making, reducing the chances of errors, stimulating innovation and encouraging a culture of constant learning.

 - Holds a content library that automatically saves the images, files and digital content.

 - Allows users to manage permissions and information access that suits your organizational needs.

 - Supports document tracking, password protection, file access restrictions, etc. that help keep your important company information safe.

 Pricing: Starts at $12 per month (Free plan available)

 Tettra is a knowledge and content management tool for the ‘Slack generation‘.
 According to Tettra, most organizations are disorganized and the problem gets multiplied as you add more people.
 Tettra wants to solve this problem by helping companies store all their knowledge in one place.